lokeshmeher/bashrc-for-cmd/README.md

 ### Method:

-Add a new key to the Windows Registry using "regedit" command at [HKEY_CURRENT_USER\SOFTWARE\Microsoft\Command Processor\] with the following properties:
+Add a new key to the Windows Registry using `regedit` command at `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Command Processor` with the following properties:

 1. value(Name) - `AutoRun`
 2. type - `REG_EXPAND_SZ`